-In 2018, we expanded our benchmarking efforts to cover 119 companies, double that of 2016.
-This expanded list of companies has been benchmarked using an updated methodology for each sector.
-Links to the old and new methodologies are shown below:
+In 2020, our benchmarks will cover over 180 companies.
+This expanded list of companies will be benchmarked using an updated methodology for each sector.
+(The revised methodology for 2020 will be posted in late 2019).
+Links to previous methodologies are shown below:

 Each methodology takes into consideration sector-specific nuances that relate to forced labor and assesses how companies address forced labor risks in their supply chains.